 South Carolina | SC Picture Project | Dillon County Photos | South of the Border

 The famed South of the Border entertainment complex is located in the Dillon County town of Hamer, just off I-95 and a stone’s throw below the North Carolina-South Carolina state line.
 In 1949 businessman Alan Schafer had the idea of opening a beer stand just below the North Carolina border.
-What sounds like a small-time operation actually was quite strategic, as many of the counties over the North Carolina did not participate in alcohol sales, making Schafer’s business a convenient location for residents of both states to grab a beer.
+What sounds like a small-time operation actually was quite strategic: many of the counties over the North Carolina line did not participate in alcohol sales, making Schafer’s business a convenient location for residents from both states to grab a beer.

-With so much business flooding the beer stand, Schafer expanded until the humble beer joint just beyond the state line became a destination for motorists looking to stretch their legs and add a little camp to roadtrips.
-The “Mexican” theme is said to have originated when Schafer went on a business trip to Mexico and while there hired two Mexican men to come and work for the South of the Border Motel, which Schafer added in 1954.
+With so much business flooding the beer stand, Schafer expanded.
+Soon the humble beer joint became a destination for motorists looking to stretch their legs and add a little whimsy to roadtrips.
+The “Mexican” theme is said to have originated when Schafer went on a business trip to Mexico.
+According to the tale, while there he hired two Mexican men to come and work for the South of the Border Motel, which Schafer added in 1954.

 The business has been accused of racism and being insensitive to Latinos due to its depictions of Pedro, and many have called for boycotts of the park.
 Yet the park’s prime location on I-95 still attracts people, either out of curiosity or the need to stop and refuel after a long drive.
 The park has seen few updates in its 65 years of operation, leaving people to wonder if its 1950s appearance is the result of intentional nostalgia or managerial oversight.

-Regardless, South of the Border is a business that is able to survive despite the changing times.
-It has received much attention as a roadside attraction, being featured on the Travel Channel and in Time Magazine, which named it one of America’s Top 50 Roadside Attractions.
+Regardless, South of the Border is a business that has survived despite the changing times.
+It has received much attention as a roadside attraction and was featured on the Travel Channel and in Time Magazine, which named it one of America’s Top 50 Roadside Attractions.

-The complex is now a truck stop-amusement park hybrid, boasting 135 acres of attractions for travelers weary of the alphabet game and counting the numerous abandoned motels that flank the interstate in either direction.
+The complex is now a truck stop-amusement park hybrid, boasting 135 acres of attractions for travelers weary of counting the numerous abandoned motels that flank the interstate in either direction.